ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 invoking them from inside a pattern.
 When used in a pattern, they do not write out any text output to the user.
 But their output will be tested the same as it would from an `if` statement, meaning 0 and false are failures.

-You can write them with or without a `^` in front of their name.
+You can write them with or without a `^` in front of their name in output.
 With is clearer, but you don’t have to.
-The only time you must is if the first thing you want to do in a gambit is call a function (unlikely).
+The only times you must is if the first thing you want to do in a gambit is call a function (unlikely) or you are in a pattern.

     t: name(xxx)

-This is ambiguous.
-Is it function call or label and pattern?
+    u: ( [find (me go) ])

+These are ambiguous.
+In the gambit is it function call or label.
+In the responder is find a function name or just a word?

-The above is treated as a label and pattern.
+The above gambit is treated as a label and pattern.
 You can force it to be a function call by one of
 these:

     t: ^name(xxx)   # explicilty say it is a function